thoth-station/adviser/docs/source/pipeline.rst

   explored and consumption of too much CPU time (and actual time) to produce software stacks.
 See :ref:`the section discussion beam width <beam_width>`.

+.. _pipeline_configuration_creation:
 Pipeline configuration creation
 ===============================

-Each pipeline unit provides a class method called `should_include` which is executed on the :class:`pipeline configuration creation
+Each pipeline unit provides a class method called ``should_include`` which is executed on the :class:`pipeline configuration creation
 <thoth.adviser.pipeline_config.PipelineConfig>` (that states a list of boots,
 pseudonyms, sieves, steps, strides and wraps to be included in the pipeline).
-The class method returns a dictionary stating unit configuration if the given unit should be used (an empty dictionary if no configuration changes to the default unit configuration are done), a special value of `None` indicates the given pipeline unit should not be added to the pipeline configuration.
+Similarly, prescription pipeline units provide ``should_include`` directive that is mapped to ``should_include`` class method under the hood.
+The class method returns a dictionary stating unit configuration if the given unit should be used (an empty dictionary if no configuration changes to the default unit configuration are done), a special value of ``None`` indicates the given pipeline unit should not be added to the pipeline configuration.

 .. image:: _static/pipeline_builder.gif
    :target: _static/pipeline_builder.gif
    :alt: Pipeline builder building the pipeline configuration.

-The `should_include` unit class method is in fact called multiple times during the pipeline configuration construction.
+The ``should_include`` unit class method is in fact called multiple times during the pipeline configuration construction.
 The pipeline builder iterates over all the pipeline units available in adviser implementation and asks if they should be included in the pipeline configuration until no change to the